imsaeed/MissionChiefBot-linux/README.md

 # Python Mission Chief Bot Linux

-This repo is specifically for use with Servers Linux / Docker with generally small amounts of RAM / CPU power,
+This repo is specifically for use with Linux servers, so that you can run the bot for 24 hours a day.

 ## How to run the bot 24/7
 Want to know how to run a bot for 24 hours a day?
 Sure, I can show you.